 - Prior to use, inspect all tools like lathes and saws to ensure that their protective guards are securely in place.

 - Check all cranes and hoists to ensure that their hooks, chains and other components are in good condition.

 - Never move under loads that are being transported or moved.

 - Never exceed the load ratings of equipment like cranes and hoists.

 - Place barricades on hazard areas and post warning signs.

-- Next Post: Lightning Safety Guidelines
+- Next Post: Get Struck By Lightning Safety

 - Previous Post: OSHA to Hold Meeting on Effects of Stimulus Package on Construction Industry